 Beetroot can also be roasted to eat straight away on their own or with other roasted veg: peel them, chop into wedges, toss in olive oil, season, add a splash of balsamic vinegar and roast until tender.

-roasted beetroot glazed in marmalade:
+Easy ideas #1 - Roasted beetroot glazed in marmalade:

 Roast your beetroot.
 Peel and cut into wedges and toss with 1 tablespoon of marmalade, a knob of butter and season with sea salt and freshly ground pepper.
 Return to a hot oven for 5 minutes or so until nicely glazed and heated through.

-a right proper sarnie:
+Easy ideas #2 - a right proper sarnie: